 Operational resilience strategies can broadly be divided into two categories — results-oriented (an approach that considers the resilience of specific outputs) and process-oriented (an activity that evaluates the resilience of critical processes).
 To implement an effective resilience program, the first thing you’ll need to do is pick which type of approach makes more sense for your market context.

 Next, to give yourself an idea of your current operational resilience, you’ll need to conduct research into the specific risks faced by your organization and answer questions about the severity and frequency of each one you identify.
-Consider classifying threats as tail risks (those with a low probability of occurring) or trend risks (where the probability is changing over time).
+Consider classifying threats as tail risks (those with a low probability of occurring) or trend risks (where the probability changes over time).

 Managing operational resilience

-Putting the right leadership and execution teams in place to deal with operational resilience is essential, but it’s also crucial to address cultural and mindset roadblocks.
+Putting the right leadership and execution teams to deal with operational resilience is essential, but it’s also crucial to address cultural and mindset roadblocks.
 Ensuring that your entire team is briefed on addressing operational resilience issues will mean that employees flagged risks as soon as they are encountered.

 What’s more, technology can help you orchestrate your operational resilience strategy — you can measure and monitor your risk in real-time through appropriate metrics.
 You can also harness technology to evolve new products that boost your resilience through access to new markets.